taw00/joplin-tweaks/docs/jvirtpage.md

 > ~~~
 > 4. right-click on the new CSS note and "Copy markdown link"
 > 5. Tools >  Options > Local CSS > Global CSS > insert link you just copied
+>
+> LIMITATION: The "Global CSS" option only extends to the rendered view.
+If you
+> want the CSS to be applied to the exported note, you have to use the @import
+> method shown above.

 By default, the page will be …
 - US Letter with 1in margins